This week I saw in my Twitter feed this claim from an atheist

 Presuppositional Apologetics is conversational violence

-Some of the subsequent discussion helped me to see that most people, like this skeptic, do not understand the what the term means.
+Some of the subsequent discussion helped me to see that most people, like this skeptic, do not understand what the term means.
 Many people think it means one of the following

 - I’m right, you’re wrong, that’s the end of it